The UK investor visa: what investments qualify?

 - Funds invested in companies mainly engaged in property investment, property management or property development.
 Note that this category includes companies whose objective is to earn a return through rental income.
 However, investment in construction firms, manufacturers or retailers who own their own premises would be counted.

 - The funds cannot be solely invested by using deposits with a bank, building society or other enterprise whose normal course of business includes the acceptance of deposits.

 - ISAs, premium bonds and saving certificates issued by the National Savings and Investment Agency.

-- UK Visas and Immigration will not approve applications that rely on leveraged investment funds – the funds used will not be accepted as your own funds.
+- UK Visas and Immigration will not approve applications that rely on leveraged investment funds – the funds used will not be accepted as the Tier 1 (Investor) migrant’s own funds.